Skip to main content

 Purpose alignmentMission definitionBehavioral standardsStrategic path

-Reinforce priorities through ongoing conversation.
+Reinforce through peer conversation.

 In Practice